Frequently Asked Questions:

 When are classes held?

-Classes are held Monday through Friday in the afternoons and Saturday mornings.
+Classes are held Monday through Friday in the afternoons.

 The weekly schedule is set at the beginning of the school year.
 When you register your student, you can list when they have other commitments, then the registered students are grouped in classes according to their level and availability.